hk467/versioned_dir/background.md

 the file is added.
 Finally, use git commit -a to commit your change, writing a suitable “commit message”.
 Once committed, use git status to check that there is nothing left to commit, and that the working directory is clean.

+Make some changes to background.md.
+Commit those changes.
+Push those changes to GitHub.
+Check on the GitHub webpage that you can see the changes and see the commit message that you used.